Blind Horizon: Plot

-The film begins in the outskirts of rural New Mexico where an unconscious Frank Kavanaugh (Kilmer) is discovered by two local ranch hands.
+The film begins in the outskirts of rural New Mexico where an unconscious Frank Kavanaugh is discovered by two local ranch hands.
 Suffering from a gunshot wound to the head, he is rushed to a nearby hospital in a small town called Black Point.
-Due to the extent of his injuries, Kavanaugh is placed in an intensive care unit under the care of a trauma nurse named Liz (Amy Smart).
-After regaining consciousness, Kavanaugh is interviewed by Sheriff Kolb (Shepard), however, because of his head injuries, he is unable to explain what has transpired due to a case of temporary amnesia.
+Due to the extent of his injuries, Kavanaugh is placed in an intensive care unit under the care of a trauma nurse named Liz.
+After regaining consciousness, Kavanaugh is interviewed by Sheriff Kolb, however, because of his head injuries, he is unable to explain what has transpired due to a case of temporary amnesia.
 Given his condition, Kavanaugh is ordered to stay in the hospital for closer observation.

 Much to their dismay, Sheriff Kolb and his deputies are unable to find any clues as to what might have happened to Kavanaugh.
 After a thorough search of the crime scene, Sheriff Kolb returns to the hospital to find that Kavanaugh, in a violent and confused state, is claiming to have knowledge of a possible assassination attempt on the president of the United States.
-Dr. Conway (Gil Bellows) persuades Kavanaugh to remain calm and later explains to Sheriff Kolb that his paranoia stems from a delusional side effect of the amnesia.
+Dr. Conway persuades Kavanaugh to remain calm and later explains to Sheriff Kolb that his paranoia stems from a delusional side effect of the amnesia.
 Amongst the added confusion, Kavanaugh experiences a myriad of images that could be pure fantasy or actual pre-amnesiatic memories.
-The most vivid image, one in which a dark, shadowy figure is seen talking with a mysterious woman named Ms. K (Dunaway), hints at various details of a possible assassination attempt involving key government parties.
+The most vivid image, one in which a dark, shadowy figure is seen talking with a mysterious woman named Ms. K, hints at various details of a possible assassination attempt involving key government parties.
 However, because of Kavanaugh's deranged state, he is unable to differentiate between reality and fantasy.